gabdonada/gabdonada/README.md

 - 🔭 I’m currently working on SAP SE (as Senior Backend Developer using Java, Python, SQL, Liquibase and AWS) and also working as freelancer (fullstack)
 - 📫 How to reach me: gabdonada@hotmail.com
+- 🏫 Graduated in Analysis and System Development.
+Post graduate in Software Engineer.
 - 📖 I speek: English, Portuguese and Spanish
 - ⚡ Fun facts: I'm a music lover, I love spend time playing some struments.